26-27 March // 18-19 June // 24-25 September

-Our unique, intensive beekeeping course developed and delivered by the Bees for Development team.
+Our unique, intensive 2-day course to learn about sustainable beekeeping in practice, developed and delivered by the Bees for Development team.

 The Course is suitable for both beginners and experienced beekeepers.
 The focus is on honey bee biology and how you can create the conditions for bees to thrive.
 All the sessions are based on robust and up to date scientific evidence, alongside decades of experience keeping and observing bees with minimal stress and no chemical treatments.
 We present a range of beekeeping systems and help you choose the right one for you.

 We typically run this course with a student to tutor ratio of 3 to 1.